 (Ker Gawl.)
 Haworth Supplementum Plantarum Succulentarum.
 79, 1819

-One reason for its weediness may be its ability to grow in various habitats such as woodlands, grasslands, creek banks, and disturbed areas such as roadsides even though it was originally a species a coastal species.
-It tolerates a variety of soils and mild frosts.
+This prickly pear has spread to other continents including South America, Africa, Australia, and Asia and is an invasive plant that disrupts pastures, croplands, and natural habitats.
+The species is often confused with O. stricta, and this has obscured its actual current and former distribution.
+One reason for its weediness may be its ability to grow in various habitats such as woodlands, grasslands, creek banks, and disturbed areas such as roadsides even though it is considered a coastal species.
+It also tolerates a variety of soils.

 Some botanists treat O. dillenii as a variety of O. stricta, and some treatments don’t even recognize it.
 Both plants may grow in similar habitats, but they are dissimilar.
 One important difference is that O. dillenii generally has pads with scalloped edges, whereas O. stricta does not or has less pronounced edge crenations when such occur (rarely).
 Additionally, O. dillenii is a much spinier Opuntia than O. stricta.
 O. zebrina of southern FL may be a form of O. dillenii.

 O. dillenii is an interesting garden plant, but it must be pruned to keep it in check in smaller gardens.
 It is a rampant grower in warm areas.